backupbrew/switchbrew/NS Services.md

 ## ListApplicationContentMetaStatus

+Takes a type-0x6 output buffer containing an array of the below entries, an input s32 index and u64 titleID, returns an output s32 out\_entrycount.

-Returns 0x10-byte entries using the specified titleID starting at the specified u32 entryindex.
+Returns 0x10-byte entries using the specified titleID starting at the specified index.
 Can only return game titles.
 The second entry if any is the update-title usually.
 When the input entryindex is \>= totalentries, this will return 0 with out\_entrycount=0.

 Entry structure: